-The Trail Network Master Plan was developed over a three year period to include multiple public workshops to identify opportunities and constraints, to present a draft plan showing trail segment proposals, and to seek community priorities and preferences.
-The RTC adopted a Trail Network Final Master Plan in the fall of 2013 and a revision in February 2014 after an extensive public and stakeholder engagement process.
+The Monterey Bay Sanctuary Scenic Trail Network Master Plan (the Master Plan) was developed over a three year period with multiple public workshops to identify opportunities and constraints, to present a draft plan showing trail segment proposals, and to seek community priorities and preferences.
+The RTC adopted the Master Plan in the fall of 2013 and a minor revision in February 2014.
 Click here to view the Master Plan.
-The Plan includes:

 - The network divided into 20 trail segments that can be constructed as funds become available